We Do Not Part: Plot

 Kyungha is a writer living away from her family to work on her new novel.
 She suffers from insomnia and is plagued by nightmares.
 Among these is one recurrent dream–that of snow-covered trees shaped like human beings.
 The nightmares began when she was working on her previous novel, which portrayed a civilian massacre resulting from state-sponsored violence.
-One day, Kyungha receives a text message from her old friend, Inseon, asking her to visit the hospital where she has been admitted.
+One day, Kyungha receives a text message from her old friend, Inseon (인선), asking her to visit the hospital where she has been admitted.
 Kyungha knows Inseon from her days of working as a freelance videographer.
 Later, Inseon moved to Jeju Island to look after her mother, who suffered from dementia.
 She quit professional videography and opened a small carpentry workshop next to her house, and earned her living by selling furniture.

 At the hospital, Kyungha learns that Inseon severed her fingers at the woodworking machine a few days back.
-Inseon pleads with Kyungha to head to her place in Jeju to look after her pet bird, Ama, who might die of thirst and starvation if not tended to immediately.
-Kyugha flies to Jeju, and journey's to Inseon's house amidst a blizzard.
+Inseon pleads with Kyungha to head to her place in Jeju to look after her pet bird, Ama (아마), who might die of thirst and starvation if not tended to immediately.
+Kyungha flies to Jeju, and journey's to Inseon's house amidst a blizzard.
 She reminisces about her time with Inseon.
 One time, Inseon revealed to Kyungha that as a teenager, she ran away to Seoul as she had begun to despise her single mother.
 She was met with an accident and almost died.
 When she opened her eyes in the hospital, her mother was sitting by her side.
 During this time, her mother confided a secret that her village had been massacred by police and soldiers, and that only she and her eldest sister survived, as they had been away.

 By the time Kyungha reaches Inseon’s village, it’s already dark.
 On her way to Inseon’s house, Kyugha loses her way, falls into a dry stream and passes out.
 Once she regains her consciousness, she rushes to Inseon’s house only to find that Ama is already dead.
 She places Ama in a tin box and buries her.

 There’s a power outage in the village due to the blizzard.
 This means the boiler heating the house can’t be operated.
 In the freezing cold, Kyungha begins to hallucinate.
 The line between reality and imagination blurs.
 Ama, the dead bird, returns to its cage.
 Inseon miraculously appears in the house as well.
 She shows Kyungha archival material she has been gathering on the Jeju Massacre.
 It’s revealed that Inseon’s uncle went into hiding during the massacre and was later captured and sent to a penitentiary.
 He was later killed and buried in a coal mine.
 Inseon’s mother spent years searching for his remains.

 The novel concludes with Inseon's vanishing, leaving Kyungha to ponder if her entire experience was a hallucination as she lay dying in the dry stream or as she froze to death inside Inseon’s house.